CIRCUS FOR HIRE IN SCHOOLS

 “Millions raised since 1992”

 Happy’s Circus provides a professional all human (no animals) 2 hour performance including a 30 minute interval.
 The shows star Mr Happy & Pip Randelle and feature Acrobats, Aerialists, Speciality Acts, Magic, Audience Participation with loads of fun and much, much more!

 Happy’s Circus is fully self-contained with state of the art sound and lighting technology.
 Each of the colourful, all weather Big Tops seats up to 600 people.
 Each circus is designed for sports fields and parks, being particularly ideal for urban premises and villages with restricted access.
 Transport includes no articulated lorries.
 The shows are compliant with Risk Assessments, confirmation of Fire, Health & Safety documentation, together with £10m Public Liability Insurance.
 All staff abide by a strict code of conduct.

 ◊ ◊ ◊ You Choose The Magic ◊ ◊ ◊

 Standard two-hour “Family Show for Fun or Fundraising”

 Two or three day stand for a “Mega Fundraising Experience”

 THE FIRST & BEST CIRCUS FOR FUNDRAISING AT SCHOOLS & CHARITIES

 I wanted a fresh idea for fundraising for our 320 pupil primary school.
-I saw an advert for Happy’s Circus in PTA+ Magazine, had a look at their website and was staggered too see the booking calendar was already full for 2012 – fortunately they had a cancellation!
+I saw an advert for Happy’s Circus in PTA+ Magazine, had a look at their website and was staggered to see the booking calendar was already full – fortunately they had a cancellation!

 Happy’s sent us promotional material, tickets and a CD with every bit if information you could possibly need (including insurance, certificates, selling techniques, planning etc) The CD also had suggestions for incorporating the circus into the curriculum, so I sent the PTFA teacher rep details of circus related work for KS1 and KS2.
 This contained everything from clown pictures to colour in, to poems, designing clown carts and the history of the circus.